Neighbor List Benchmarks#

 Time Scaling

-Median execution time vs. system size.
+Median execution time comparison between backends.
 The \(O(N^2)\) scaling becomes apparent for larger systems.#

 Throughput